PfeifferIvan/react-native-course/readme.md

 - Images can be styled and source must call the require function.

 ### Buttons

 - on Android Elevation provides a shadow and android_ripple a feedback.
 - on iOS shadow has 4 properties and for the feedback

 ### Components

 - For replicating kind of a cascade effect, you can pass style as a prop to a component.

 ### Icons

 - Expo has "@expo/vector-icons" as a library.

+### Dimensions API

+- .get() window or screen. iOS is the same but android windows does not contain the status bar.